VisualPracticeRank/CourseProject/README.md

 # Visual Practice Rank
 ## Goal
-The goal of this project is to create a visual representation of a supplied ranking function in a form that is comparable to mdoern search engines withe the display of additional data that would be only in the background
+The goal of this project is to create a visual representation of a supplied ranking function in a form that is comparable to modern search engines with the display of additional data that would be only in the background

 ## Getting Started
 ### Installation